- Platform PS3

 So what are boosters and kick backs?
 Boosters are essentially augments which improve areas such as respawn times, movement speed or long-range accuracy.
 Kick backs on the other hand are basically perks which become available after obtaining a number of in-game medals, allowing you to instantly spawn a rocket launcher for example (think kill-streak perks from Call of Duty).
 There’s a diverse selection to choose from, allowing you to craft a number of specific load-outs, depending on your mood or situation.

 Another new addition is the power play mechanic which gives a losing team a chance to recover from a serious ass whooping; a clever thought as the amount of people in the modern online arena who rage quit when losing is frankly, scary.
 There’s 2 v 2 v 2 deathmatch which is another great addition to the wealth of modes in Uncharted‘s multiplayer suite, offering another different experience.
 Simply put, it’s Uncharted’s award-winning formula placed in a competitive environment, what’s not to like?
 Oh, and remember how I said Naughty Dog think of everything?
-Well, there’s also a co-0p mode with offline, LAN and online modes available with the ability to sign in on two separate PSN profiles (Who else includes these options?
+Well, there’s also a co-op mode with offline, LAN and online modes available with the ability to sign in on two separate PSN profiles (Who else includes these options?
 See, everything).

 History Is Made

-Summary: Uncharted 3 is without a shadow of the doubt, one of the most memorable games I have ever had the pleasure to play.
+Uncharted 3 is without a shadow of the doubt, one of the most memorable games I have ever had the pleasure to play.
 Of course there are some minor flaws, but they never detract you away from the overall experience.
-Throughout the gripping campaign, I was constantly wowed; affixed to Uncharted's beauty, character and brilliance.
+Throughout the gripping campaign, I was constantly wowed; infatuated by Uncharted's beauty, character and brilliance.
 As the credits rolled I was left beaming like a small child, naturally wanting more, but extremely content at what I had played.
 The addictive multiplayer suite provides hours of competitive enjoyment, with a diverse array of modes including the co-op campaign.
 The story is worthy of any cinema screen, providing more action and twists than any film I can recall from recent memory.
 From the acting, to the human touches that bring the game to life, Uncharted 3 is an absolute blast.
 Like your favourite film or album, it's something that you will want to experience again and again; it's just that damn good.
-You have to play this game, as this my friends, is the very reason we love videogames.
+You have to play this game, as this my friends, is the very reason we love video games.